 - In 2014, Sister JoAnn McCaslin, became the second WMS Life member at Bethel, Babylon.

 - During Rev. Davis’ tenure, Bethel, Babylon has several members serve as First District, New York Conference and Eastern LI Area officers in the WMS and YPD.

-Now in our 111th year, we still function at a high level of energy in the Lord.
+Now in our 114th year, we continue to work at a high level of energy of the Lord!
 We look forward to greater things in Him ,“To God Be The Glory”.